-Left-Behind Children in China
+Left-Behind and Migrant Children in China

 "When my daughter first came, the teachers said she was the most timid girl.
 Now after Family-Friendly Spaces, she even greets people she’s never met before" – Zhang Quan, a father worker from Yunnan

 Staff at Family-Friendly Spaces are trained to run fun and educational activities for children during the day and allow parent workers to spend time with their children.

 “Without any hesitation, I will bring them to the FFS again if our factory opens it next year.
 Last year when they came here, they spent most of the summer time in our rented house by themselves, watching TV, playing with toys, and doing their homework.
 They were very bored.
 We are also worried about leaving them alone at home.
 The gas tank and electrical devices are very dangerous.
 Locking them in is not a good solution, but we had no choice.
 Now they can stay at the center, do homework and take part in activities under the teacher’s supervision.
 After spending quality time together, we’ve developed a strong bond with each other!” – Ms. Chen Cuicui, 35 years old, line manager of production department from Sun Wing Ming factory.
 Her two children live with their grandparents in Guangxi.